HANDMADE JEWELLERY, FINE ARTS & CRAFTS BY BEN HOOLE, Australia.

 Sizing:

-• Alternatively, please measure your wrist using a flexible tape or thin strip of paper, and...
+• Please measure your wrist using a flexible tape or thin strip of paper, and follow the sizing recommendations above...

 Artist: